 You may be familiar with the word “dental fillings” or must have gone through the procedure yourself.
-Dental fillings involve scraping out decayed bits of your tooth, replacing the missing surface with another substance to prevent the tooth from weakening.
+Dental fillings involve scraping-out decayed bits of your tooth, replacing the missing surface with another substance to prevent the tooth from weakening.
 Fillings are used to treat cavities, repair teeth damaged by a fall, injury or bad habits such as tooth grinding.
-Dental filling is fairly common and involves a few basic steps:
+A dental filling is fairly common and involves a few basic steps:

 - The area around the affected tooth is first frozen with a local anesthetic to reduce pain.

 - The decayed bits are scraped out by a drill, air abrasion instrument or laser.